-(e) Qualifications for Periodic Leave Payment
+(e) Qualifications for periodic leave payment

 Employees are normally expected to return to the site during the course of their normal shift on the day following periodic leave.
-The payment of transport expenses, travelling time and the accommodation retainer shall be conditional on working up to normal finishing time prior to the periodic leave, the punctual return of the employee to the site on the next working day after the periodic leave and the employee's availability for work for the remainder of that day, unless the employee can produce evidence to the satisfaction of the employee is absent or returns late with the permission of the employer.
+The payment of transport expenses, travelling time and the accommodation retainer shall be conditional on working up to normal finishing time prior to the periodic leave, the punctual return of the employee to the site on the next working day after the periodic leave and the employee's availability for work for the remainder of that day, unless the employee can produce evidence to the satisfaction of the employer that his/her absence was due to causes beyond his/her control or the employee is absent or returns late with the permission of the employer.

-(f) Voluntary Termination of Employment
+(f) Voluntary termination of employment